tatey/conformist/README.md

 See CHANGELOG.md for a full list of changes.

-## Compatibility and Dependancies
+## Compatibility

 * MRI 1.9.2+
 * MRI 1.8.7
 * JRuby 1.6.5

+## Dependancies

-Conformist has no explicit dependencies, although `CSV` or `FasterCSV` is commonly used.
+No explicit dependencies, although `CSV` or `FasterCSV` is commonly used.

+## Contributing

+1. Fork
+2. Install dependancies by running `$ bundle install`
+3. Write tests and code
+4. Make sure the tests pass by running `$ rake`
+5. Push and send a pull request on GitHub

 ## Motivation